selectel/iam-go/examples/serviceuser-create-update-delete/README.md

 This example program demonstrates how to manage creating, updating and deleting Service User.

-The part of deleting a just-created Service User is commented.
+The part of deleting a just-created Service User is disabled by `deleteAfterRun` variable.

 As an example, the Billing Role will be assigned for a new Service User and in update method this Service User will be set to _Disabled_.